 Asking for feedback within interactive video results in a 30% increase, compared to feedback for a linear video.
 On average, 75% of viewers give a positive response after watching an interactive video.

 The pharmaceutical industry is adapting and developing at a rapid pace.
-Within these developments, interactive video offers the opportunity to be relevant and to be innovative, especially in these uncertain times.
-Please contact us if you would like to learn more or view a case study.
+Within these developments, interactive healthcare video offers the opportunity to be relevant and to be innovative, especially in these uncertain times.
+Don't hesitate to reach out to us at firstname.lastname@example.org for more information.
+If you'd like to read more about developments in the healthcare industry and interactive video, you can download the eBook by using the form below.